Washington, D.C., Is Counting All Its Cats. It Will Take 3 Years And $1.5 Million

 But a coalition of groups in Washington, D.C., is giving it a shot.

 PetSmart Charities, the Humane Society, the Humane Rescue Alliance and the Smithsonian Conservation Biology Institute are collaborating on a project called the D.C.
-Cat Count, which aims to create a more accurate estimate of the city's entire cat population — including both feral cats and pet cats.
+Cat Count, which aims to create a more accurate estimate of the city's entire cat population — both feral cats and pet cats.

 The project is anticipated to take three years and cost $1.5 million.
 The groups hope the data will help improve efforts to manage the cat population.